shang-lin/ssh-admin/README.md

 ssh-admin
 =========

-Scripts I use for doing administration of groups of servers over ssh without have to log in to each one.
+ssh-admin is a collection of scripts that for running commands on or copying files to clusters of Linux or Unix servers over ssh without having to log in to each one.